2. The Buddha of Our Kalpa: Shakyamuni Buddha

 On his third journey, he saw a corpse for the first time and again realized that death is an inevitable fate that befalls everyone.

-The realization that all beings are impermanent and that all birth would inevitably lead to death with aging and sickness sandwiched between the two tormented the prince greatly.
+The realization that all beings are impermanent and that all birth would inevitably lead to death, with aging and sickness sandwiched between the two, tormented the prince greatly.
 He decided that, like the mendicant monk, he would have to renounce the luxurious palace life to confront the realities of suffering and seek answers independently.

 The young prince eventually eloped from the palace, abandoning his wealth and power.
 He cut off his hair, put on a robe, and started life anew as a wandering mendicant monk searching for answers to life’s misery and suffering.
 First, he visited the best gurus of his time to learn from them.
 Eventually, however, he found their teachings insufficient for permanent liberation from suffering and left them.

 The first was a yogi named Alara Kalama.
-After studying under him for a while, Buddha realized that, like the other students, he only recited the yogi’s doctrine while proclaiming that they understood his teaching.
+After studying under him for a while, Buddha realized that, like the other students, he only recited the yogi’s doctrine while proclaiming that they understood his teachings.
 The yogi never declared, “I myself know, realize, and take upon myself this teaching, abiding in it.”

 The future Buddha decided to confront Kalama, “How far have you yourself realized this teaching by direct knowledge?”
 In response, Kalama taught him about the Sphere of Nothingness.
 Soon after practicing, Buddha realized the state of the Sphere of Nothingness and could abide in it.
 Impressed, Kalama invited Buddha to join the hermitage as a co-teacher.
 However, Buddha was not yet satisfied and turned down the offer because the Sphere of Nothingness “does not lead to revulsion, dispassion, cessation, calm, knowledge, awakening, and Nibbana.”

 According to author Pankaj Mishra, Buddha felt that the meditation these gurus taught, “no matter how deep,” was “temporary, comfortable abiding, in the here and now.”
 However, “one emerges from them, even after a long session, essentially unchanged.”
-These states were “without a corresponding moral and intellectual development, they by themselves did not end suffering.“
+These states were “without a corresponding moral and intellectual development, they by themselves did not end suffering.

 The experience with the gurus also makes Buddha realize “that mere faith in what the guru says isn’t enough and that you have to realize and verify it through your own experience.”
 Indeed, enlightenment can only be experienced individually.